Head of the Chair − Elena Karpenko,

 From 1989 to 2008 the chair was headed by the candidate of philological sciences, ass. prof. V.P.
 Kolyada, the author of more than 150 scientific works, textbooks and manuals among which are “Syntactic Analysis of the Composite Sentence” and “Methodology of Teaching Foreign Languages”.
 For her great achievements in pedagogical activities V.P.
 Kolyada was awarded the honorary title of Vidminnik Osviti in 2010.

-Since 2008 the Chair has been headed by Elena Karpenko, doctor of philological sciences, professor, the author or more than 90 scientific works, among which are the monograph “Problematics of Cognitive Onomastics” and the textbook “Cognitive Onomastics”, recommended by the Ministry of Education of Ukraine.
+Since 2008 the Chair has been headed by Elena Karpenko, doctor of philological sciences, professor, the author or more than 100 scientific works, among which are the monograph “Problematics of Cognitive Onomastics” and the textbook “Cognitive Onomastics”, recommended by the Ministry of Education of Ukraine.
 Prof. Karpenko developed a new line in the investigation of proper names – cognitive onomastics.
 The circle of scientific interests embraces transformation of onyms in verbal mentality, the structure of mental lexicon, problems of psycholinguistics and literary onomastics.
-Under her guidance six candidate theses were defended, three post-graduates and two co-aspirants continue their scientific research.
+Under her guidance eight candidate theses were defended, four post-graduates continue their scientific research.
 E.Karpenko is a member of the Ukrainian Onomastic Council of the National Academy of Sciences of Ukraine, of the American Names Society, the International Council of Onomastic Sciences and Ukrainian Association of Cognitive Linguistics and Poetics.

 The Chair provides teaching for specialists in several directions.
 First of all, it is teaching the students of the Romance-Germanic philology department, future teachers of English, Spanish and future interpreters.
 The staff of the chair helps them with mastering modern English and lead them into the scientific philological world introducing such theoretical courses as Introduction to Romanic-Germanic philology, the history of the English Language, Theoretical Grammar, etc. Professors and associate professors offer wide range of special courses.
 Materials and methodological skills obtained during trainings abroad are applied in the teaching process.